-SteelTech Inc recommends the trench to be 24" to 36" deep and wide enough to install your water lines.
-Take into consideration soil conditions as rocky soil conditions can cause the casing of the pipe to be damaged and allow water to fill he pipe.
-If soil conditions require, fill he trench with sand.

-If possible, have a gradual slope in your trench to allow drainage away from your lines and out of trench bottom.
+HeatMaster Furnaces Inc recommends the trench be 24" to 36" deep.
+Take into consideration soil conditions as rocky soil conditions can cause the casing of the pipe to be damaged and allow water to fill the pipe.
+If soil conditions require, fill the trench with sand.
+If possible, have a gradual slope in your trench to allow drainage away from your lines and out of the trench bottom.
 Most insulated underground pipe has room for electrical wire in it.
-If it does not, place electrical supply in bottom of trench and cover with 6 inches of dirt.
-A minimum of R8 insulation value is recommended and a water tight vapor barrier such as PVC pipe or drain tile to encase your insulation is a must.
+If it does not, place electrical supply in the bottom of the trench and cover it with 6 inches of dirt.
+A minimum R8 insulation value is recommended and a water-tight vapor barrier such as PVC pipe or drain tile to encase your insulation is a must.

-NOTE: It is recommended that only high quality, well insulated lines are used.
+NOTE: It's recommended that only high-quality, well-insulated lines are used, such as rhinoflex available from HeatMasterSS, for your best value and longest lasting underground pipe.
 Poor quality casing or insulation can deteriorate over time causing heat loss in the ground and loss of efficiency in your system.
 Purchase your insulated line from a reputable source.
-Your HeatMaster^{SS} dealer will carry high quality insulated line and can help you determine the best line to purchase.
+Your HeatMasterSS dealer will carry high-quality insulated lines and can help you determine the best line to purchase.

-NOTE: If you are installing your water lines under an area where vehicles will cross, you should increase your depth of the trench and use a schedule pipe over your lines to reduce the pressure generated on the lines.
+NOTE: If you are installing your water lines under an area where vehicles will cross, you should increase the depth of the trench and use a schedule pipe over your lines to reduce the pressure generated on the lines.